 But most of all, I hate feeling vulnerable.

-My morning motto is wake-up, kick-ass, repeat.
+My morning motto is to wake up, kick-ass, repeat.
 There’s no room in there for vulnerability.
 And if there ever was, well I became quite adept at hiding it.
 I’m just stubborn enough that I want to be able to do it all on my own and keep my nicely built emotional walls up and let nary a soul in.

-The problem is, life doesn’t work like that.
+The problem is, that life doesn’t work like that.